“Read myths. They teach you that you can turn inward, and you begin to get the message of the symbols.” ~ Joseph Campbell.

-One of the most important aspects of “parental alienation” that a targeted parent needs to understand, living in this landscape, is what their child is enduring and the coping mechanisms they’ve adopted to survive.
-I hope this post provides some perspective.
-Keep loving them gently and consistently, keep showing up as their beloved parent as much as possible, even when they lash out at you.
+One of the most important aspects of a certain kind of Child Psychological Abuse, commonly called “parental alienation,” that a targeted parent needs to understand is what their child is enduring and the coping mechanisms they’ve adopted to survive their days, according to experts working in this space.
+I hope this post provides you with some perspective.
+Keep loving your child, gently and consistently.
+Keep showing up as their beloved parent as much as possible, even when they lash out at you, and even if they cut you off.
 They need you to be emotionally grounded.
-And, I know how hard it is to feel emotionally grounded when you feel the intense distress of being unable to reach your child.
+And, I know how hard it is to feel emotionally grounded when you feel the intense distress of being unable to reach and help your child.

 “Some of the masks cut deep.
-The aim of individuation requires that one should find and then learn to live out of one’s own center.”
+The aim of individuation requires that one should find and then learn to live out of one’s own center.” ~ Joseph Campbell, Myths to Live By

 Mask Origins

-In the aftermath of a challenging separation and divorce, a child may find themselves living in a valley between two emotional landscapes, lacking neutral ground.
-This may be especially difficult for children who have mental health or neurodivergent issues.
-They learn, too quickly and often without even being told, that information travels.
-Mentioning or speaking favorably about one parent in the presence of the other carries risk.
-They learn to read the room.
+This is a tough space for any child to be held in, and it can be especially difficult for those navigating mental health challenges or neurodivergence.
+They learn, too quickly and often without ever being told, that information travels.
+Mentioning the other parent, or even speaking warmly of them, carries risk.
+So they learn to read the room.
 Their feelings about the parent they are not with must be managed, muted, and carefully concealed.
-Their performative mask does not appear all at once.
-It’s carefully crafted, until one day you realize you no longer recognize your child.
+The mask does not appear all at once.
+It is crafted slowly, layer by layer, until one day you look at your child and realize you no longer recognize the person looking back at you.

 A Masked Life

-Joseph Campbell, the late and great American writer and mythologist who devoted his life to understanding how human beings find their way from childhood to authentic selfhood, wrote that masks worn too long stop being costumes and become self-identity.
-In the great myths of cultures around the world, the hero of a story eventually faces an incredible threshold moment, the point at which the protective role they have been playing no longer fits the person who is growing inside of it.
-For this child, that threshold can be a long time coming, especially in moderate-to-severe situations that may last years or decades.
+Joseph Campbell, the late American writer, educator, and mythologist who devoted his life to understanding how human beings find their way from childhood to authentic selfhood, wrote that masks worn too long stop being costumes and become self-identity.
+In the ancient myths of cultures around the world, the hero of a story eventually faces an incredible threshold moment, the point at which the protective role they have been playing no longer fits the person who is growing inside of it.
+For this child, that threshold can be a long time coming, especially in moderate-to-severe “parental alienation” situations that may last years or decades.
 When a child is expected, consciously or unconsciously, to suppress their authentic feelings, modify loyalties, and perform a version of themselves that keeps the peace, they lose who they truly are.
 The mask begins to fuse with the face beneath it.
-Campbell called this one of the gravest losses a human being can suffer: the loss of one’s own center, one’s self-identity.

 Hostility Masks

-What looks like rejection is a coping mechanism, a way of managing an internal conflict the child has had to resolve out of necessity.
+What looks like rejection is a coping mechanism, a way of managing external and internal conflicts the child has had to resolve out of necessity.
 If they can convince themselves and the world that you are not worth missing, they do not have to grieve you.
 If they can stay angry, they do not have to feel the longing and love beneath it.
 The hostility is their protective armor and shell.
 It is loud, hard, sharp, and wounding, but beneath it is a frightened child who desperately needs you and is unable to find a safe way to say so.
 They are caught in a bind.

 Campbell understood this, too.
 In the mythological tradition, the hero’s most aggressive and defended postures often arrive just before their greatest transformation.
 The loudest refusal of the threshold is sometimes the one closest to crossing it.
 That is a cold comfort when your child is saying hateful, hurtful things, but it’s worth holding on to as a longer and deeper truth.